jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

   &= 295147905179352825872.
 \end{aligned}$$

-We have not seen how to actually find $m$ and $k$ using the theorem, but before discussing that, let us ask: *"is this condition on $m$ and $k$ the best possible one?"*
+We have not yet seen how to actually find $m$ and $k$ using a result like the theorem above, but before asking such a question, let us instead ask: *"is this condition on $m$ and $k$ the best possible one?"*

 And the answer is: **No**.